Skip to main content

 terminal

-$ git ax show refactor-db-pool
+$ git ax inspect refactor-db-pool

 name refactor-db-pool